 Whether you and your team have worked on your products for months or years, your team does certain things better than anyone else.
 Allowing your team to focus on these makes the most of limited resources.

 Move beyond the proof of concept.
 POCs are probably easy for your team to build.
 By definition, a POC usually addresses the most straightforward use case.
 However, it is another matter to build into your embedded iPaaS all the functionality that makes users happy to work with it.
-An integration platform vendor solves difficult use cases by proactively building functionality to enable complex integrations.
+An embedded iPaaS vendor solves difficult use cases by proactively building functionality to enable complex integrations.

 Don't get stuck at "good enough" integration tooling.
 It is often hard for teams to justify the engineering time and expense of building a SaaS integration platform that is more than "good enough."
 While the integration solution may meet minimum requirements, your team may not have enough time to build deployment and support tools for customer-facing teams.
-An ideal embedded iPaaS goes well beyond "good enough."
+A proper embedded iPaaS goes well beyond "good enough."

 Leverage a vendor's integration expertise

-While all integration platform vendors have varying functionality, an ideal SaaS integration platform vendor should allow you to do the following:
+While all integration platforms have varying functionality, a SaaS integration platform should allow you to do the following:

 Start with a comprehensive integration toolset.
 When we think about integrations themselves, they are only the tip of the iceberg.
 An embedded iPaaS vendor is constantly improving its integration platform to ensure that users can build a wide range of native integrations.